Seventy percent of change initiatives fail

 Are you surprised?
 I wish I could say I am, but my experience with change management corresponds with that number.
 I have been called in when change have gone wrong.
 When competent managers and employees, in the severe cases, have fled the organisation.
 Apart from the obvious anguish and deteriorated trust, the monetary cost for the organisation is hard to overestimate.

-I have seen change management initiatives turn into trench wars between the management teams who own the change and the project leaders who are tasked with implementing it.
+I have seen change management initiatives turn into multiple front wars between management teams, project leaders and staff.
 Normally sensible and well-meaning people are suddenly unrecognisable.
 Why is this?